maxyang27896/Final-Year-Project/LQR/README.md

+## LQR Control
-This is the result of the LQR control
+This is the result of the LQR control.